FileHold documents have two dimensions of security:

-Cabinet security can be managed by a user with a Cabinet Administrator role or a group of cabinet administrators or higher role.
-If a user or group is not a member of the cabinet, then the user will not see the cabinet or anything inside the cabinet when they log into the system.
+Folder security can be managed by a cabinet administrator or a user or group with a Publisher role who is also the owner of the folder.
+If a user or group is not an owner or member of the folder they will not see the folder or anything inside the folder when they log into the system.

 - The user has read-only access to the folder